stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 *Experimental*

 Toggle if Hue Scheduler should control lights found in a group individually instead of using broadcast messages.
-This might improve performance but is not recommended any more, as it may impact manual modification tracking.
+This might improve performance but is not recommended anymore, as it may impact manual modification tracking.

 Note: Hue Scheduler does not validate in such cases if all the lights inside the group support the given command.
 Furthermore, this option might not be suitable for groups with mixed capabilities, i.e. setting color for a group that also contains a color temperature only light.
 In such cases, the unsupported light is not updated.